 It is normal and common for women to have cravings for salty and spicy foods, including dill pickles, during pregnancy.
 However, it is essential to be vigilant about sudden-onset cravings as they may indicate low sodium levels in some pregnant women (3).

-Dili is commonly used as a culinary herb or for medicinal purposes, and it is regarded as safe to consume Dili during pregnancy in small quantities.
+Dill is commonly used as a culinary herb or for medicinal purposes, and it is regarded as safe to consume dill during pregnancy in small quantities.
 It promotes bone health, fights bacterial infection, treats anemia, cures dysentery, and even helps the fetus grow and develop healthily.
-However, because Dili encourages menstruation, it can put your pregnancy at risk if consumed in excess or on a frequent basis.
-Therefore, while including Dili in your pregnancy diet is solely a personal choice, you should exercise caution to gain the advantages without jeopardizing your pregnancy.
+However, because dill encourages menstruation, it can put your pregnancy at risk if consumed in excess or on a frequent basis.
+Therefore, while including dill in your pregnancy diet is solely a personal choice, you should exercise caution before consuming it to ensure optimal prenatal care and to gain its advantages without jeopardizing your pregnancy.

 - S. Jana and G. S. Shekhawat; (2010); Anethum graveolens: An Indian traditional medicinal herb and spice.